redis/node-redis/README.md

 ### "error"

-`client` will emit `error` when encountering an error connecting to the Redis server.
+`client` will emit `error` when encountering an error connecting to the Redis server or when any other in node_redis occurs.

-Note that "error" is a special event type in node.
-If there are no listeners for an "error" event, node will exit.
-This is usually what you want, but it can lead to some cryptic error messages like this:

-    mjr:~/work/node_redis (master)$ node example.js

-    node.js:50
-        throw e;
-        ^
-    Error: ECONNREFUSED, Connection refused
-        at IOWatcher.callback (net:870:22)
-        at node.js:607:9

-Not very useful in diagnosing the problem, but if your program isn't ready to handle this, it is probably the right thing to just exit.

-`client` will also emit `error` if an exception is thrown inside of `node_redis` for whatever reason.
-It would be nice to distinguish these two cases.
+So please attach the error listener to node_redis.

 ### "end"